LSEG-API-Samples/Example.REDI.CSharp.Examples/OptionsStrategyExample/README.md

 status = objOrder.Submit(ref ord_err);
 ```

-The above code buys one IBM Nov '18 120 Call contract and sells two IBM Dec '18 130 Call contracts with the market order price type.
+The above code buys one IBM Nov '18 120 Call contract on the first leg and sells two IBM Dec '18 130 Call contracts on the second with the market order price type.
 The order will be sent to a broker simulator server.

 You can also use the following parameters with the example to send a vertical complex option order.